rktjmp/lush.nvim/BUILD.md

 -- any other arguments form the pipeline. run(colorscheme,

-  -- now we will convert that colorscheme to a list of viml highlight commands lush_to_viml,
+  -- now we will convert that colorscheme to a list of vimscript highlight commands lush_to_vimscript,

-  -- we can pass the viml through a vim compatible transform if we want.
+  -- we can pass the vimscript through a vim compatible transform if we want.
   -- note: this strips blending
-  -- vim_compatible_viml,
+  -- vim_compatible_vimscript,

-  -- the viml commands alone are generally not enough for a colorscheme, we -- will need to append a few housekeeping lines first.
+  -- the vimscript commands alone are generally not enough for a colorscheme, we -- will need to append a few housekeeping lines first.
   --
   -- note how we are passing arguments to append by wrapping the transform in a table.